jonalake/modern-javascript-refactoring/README.md

 * Rewrite all function expressions as arrow functions
 * Move all function declarations to a file called `library.js` and import them into `index.js`

-Finally, add a new feature:
+Finally, add two new features:

+* Replace the hard-coded IDs in the object with ones from the npm package [`uuid`](https://www.npmjs.com/package/uuid).
-Create a web page that displays the results of the problem.
+* Create a web page that displays the results of the problem.
 Deploy it.